 The fact that Uganda still has relatively few and manageable tourists in comparison to its well-known large safari neighbors makes it a special place for a discerning traveler.
-It’s likely that you’ll be the only visitor in a safari camp or on a wildlife drive throughout the entire national park.
+You’ll likely be the only visitor in a safari camp or on a wildlife drive throughout the entire national park.

-The sparse number of tourists on safari makes Uganda feels like a massive private reserve, making a private safari an indulgence accessible to a common traveler.
+The sparse number of tourists on safari makes Uganda feel like a massive private reserve, making a private safari an indulgence accessible to a common traveler.

 The majority of safaris in Uganda that depart from Entebbe are privately organized by tour companies, giving tourists a variety of options to tailor their trip itineraries to their personal travel preferences.